 Our eligibility calculator shows your own bespoke best-buy list, based on how likely you are to be accepted.

-If there's a long list of cards to choose from go for the card with the lowest or no transfer fee, that offers enough time at 0% for you to clear the card.
+Go for the card with the lowest or no transfer fee, that offers enough time at 0% for you to clear the card.
 If you're not sure, play it safe and go for the longest 0% you can.

-It's also worth noting that you'll need to careful when applying to an 'up to' cards.
+It's also worth noting that you'll need to careful when applying to an 'up to' card.
 This is where the card provider essentially has two or three offers – one for top credit scorers and shorter and/or more expensive versions for others.

 For example, a card might have a headline deal of 'up to 25 months with a 2.5% transfer fee'.
 Here – unless you're showing as pre-approved – there's a risk of applying and getting a lesser deal, of say 18 months or 12 months (we always say what this 'downsell' is in our eligibility calculator).